 It's in the things that it loves.

-So that, from Genesis chapter 3, all the way through the Book of Revelation, the Bible captures men and women with disordered passions and desires and loves.
+So from Genesis chapter 3 all the way through the Book of Revelation, the Bible captures men and women with disordered passions, desires, and loves.

 How do you reorder the loves in your heart?

-See, if you're in a Bible study and your reading of the scriptures is like "I need more information.
-I need more insight for this struggle in my life.
-I need more wisdom to make sure that my life goes well and is comfortable."
-And it is not about a continued feeding and stoking the fires of intimacy between you and God.
-You are experiencing the danger of the Church of Ephesus.
+See, if you're Bible study and your reading of the scriptures is like, "I need more information; I need more insight for this struggle in my life; I need more wisdom to make sure that my life goes well and is comfortable," and is not about a continued feeding and stoking the fires of intimacy between you and God, you are experiencing the danger of the book of the Church of Ephesus.

-The greatest truth in the Bible is that Jesus loves you.
+The greatest truth in the Bible is that Jesus loves you and me.

-Is that Jesus loves me.
-And out of that love, out of that intimacy, I can now begin to reorder my life in a love relationship with Jesus that will last forever.
+And out of that love, out of that intimacy, I can now begin to reorder my life around a love relationship with Jesus that will last forever.

-And repeat the works that you did at the beginning.
+Sit, consider, repent, and repeat the works that you had done at the beginning.

 We've got nothing to offer you but Jesus.